ziyoung/better-wilcom-docs/wilcom-docs/Decorative/patterns/Digitize_custom_splits.md

 ![DigitizeCarvingStamps7.png](assets/DigitizeCarvingStamps7.png)

-6Optionally, click the Add to Library button to add the selection to the library for future reference.
+6. Optionally, click the Add to Library button to add the selection to the library for future reference.

 ## Related topics...